Corrections to Conformal Charge at BKT Transitions

-We assume that, because they have to be consistent with Zamolodchikov's $c$-theorem, the leading log corrections to $c_{\rm eff}$ are the same independent of whether they measure the finite-size scaling on a cylinder, the entanglement of an interval, or any other physical quantity \cite{zamolodchikov1986ab,cardy1988conformal}.
+\textit{Analytical Derivation} I assume that, because they have to be consistent with Zamolodchikov's $c$-theorem, the leading log corrections to $c_{\rm eff}$ are the same independent of whether they measure the finite-size scaling on a cylinder, the entanglement of an interval, or any other physical quantity \cite{zamolodchikov1986ab,cardy1988conformal}.